-Anyone who’s ever tried to mix and match multiple patterned pillows with a statement rug knows that mixing patterns is more complicated than you think.
+Anyone who’s ever tried to mix and match multiple printed pillows with a statement rug knows that mixing patterns is more complicated than you think.
 It takes a shrewd eye and fundamental knowledge of both design and color theory to pull it off.

 It’s not enough to simply buy a few patterned textiles with a unifying color palette and call it a day — it’s all about achieving visual balance and contrast via scale, repeat, and style.
 If you take a hard look at any pattern-heavy, maximalist spaces, you’ll notice that each print feels wildly different, yet somehow cohesive as a whole.

 Fortunately, we’re not one to keep design secrets close to the chest.
 Our very own Toussaint Derby is an absolute pro and mixing patterns, and she’s eager to dish on her expert tips.
-Ahead, find the six pro tips designers consider when mixing patterns:
+Ahead, find the twelve pro tips designers consider when mixing patterns:

-Tip 1: Modernize florals with geometric patterns
+1. Modernize florals with geometric patterns

 2. Always mix scale